anaef/lua-linear/doc/Elementary.md

 If called with a number `n`, the result of applying the function to that number is returned.

+If called with a vector `x`, the function is applied in-place to the current components of the vector.

-If called with a vector `x` or a matrix `X`, the function is applied in-place to their current values.
+If called with a matrix `X`, the function is applied in-place to the current elements of the matrix.

 The following function descriptions assume a call with a vector `x`.